 Most active fund managers trail the S&P 500 index.
 But that doesn’t mean you shouldn’t buy stocks that you think will do well in the future.

 As you become more knowledgeable, it’s also a good idea to explore thematic ETFs.
-As an example, if you believe 5G will be the next revolutionary technology in the next 5 to 10 years, you can find out ways of investing in 5G-related companies.
+For example, if you believe 5G will be the next revolutionary technology in the next 5 to 10 years, you can find ways to invest in 5G-related companies.

-Finally, assets like Real Estate Investment Trusts (REITs) and Corporate Bonds are also worth considering, though some carry significant more risk.
-Some REITs are limited to certain geographical areas, thus vulnerable to local economies.
+Finally, assets like Real Estate Investment Trusts (REITs) and Corporate Bonds are also worth considering, though some carry significantly more risk.
+For example, some REITs are limited to certain geographical areas, thus vulnerable to local economies.
 When it comes to REITs, don’t just look at their dividends, which look very attractive.
-Instead, consider what real estate they invest in, its location, and how the fundamental data is evolving over time.
+Instead, consider what real estate they invest in, its location, and how the fundamental data evolves over time.

 Corporate bonds can be quite profitable as well.
-Some companies, instead of selling more of their stock to raise capital, issue debt and in return pay a good interest rate for it.
+For example, instead of selling more of their stock to raise capital, some companies issue debt and, in return, pay a good interest rate for it.
 But, as this is debt, there’s the risk of default, which means choosing which companies to buy bonds from is quite important.

 Example asset types: P2P business loans, Equity Crowdfunding, Private Equity Funds

 Moving one more level up in the risk/knowledge ladder, we get to assets like P2P business bonds, equity crowdfunding, and private equity funds.
 Some of these options can be highly profitable, but their risks are also quite high.

 Make sure that you’re comfortable in losing all the money you put into these assets.
 That doesn’t mean you will lose it; it is just a way to prevent serious financial harm to yourself.